 A natural wood table really what are they.
-Simply a wood table constructed of real wood, not laminated or veneered wood.
-Some tables are constructed using natural edge wood also known as live edge wood.
+Simply they are a wood slab table built from real wood, not laminated or veneered wood.
+While some tables are constructed using natural edge wood also known as live edge wood.
 While others are built with wood planks or dimensional lumber.
 Because of trends towards quality real wood tables have made a comeback.
 With there ability to repair and easy care it is a win as durable wood furniture.
 Whether a dining table, coffee table or even a bathroom vanity the options are endless.
 Along with the array of design styles such as rustic, mid-century and modern that use natural wood.

 The web is full of examples of DIY woodworkers and custom furniture makers building solid wood tables.
 They use wood species such as Oak, Balck Walnut, Redwood, maple, and others.
 Designing and crafting natural wood furniture should be a joyous adventure from design to choosing the perfect wood species.
 Nothing is more impressive than an over 4′ wide 10′ long old-growth Redwood dining table.
 After all most natural wood dining tables are built from several wood planks glued together.